aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fonts/gets-the-list-of-fonts/_index.md

 Reads available fonts from the document.

-## Get list of fonts from Word online REST API
+## Get list of fonts from Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|